 - Spread the cooked millet out on a rimmed baking sheet lined with parchment paper (for easier clean up.)
 Allow the millet to cool for abut 15 minutes until room temperature.

-- Place the cooled millet in a large salad bowl with the orange, carrots, and basil.
+- Place the cooled millet in a large salad bowl with the orange, carrots, and basil.1 orange, 1 cup carrots, 1 Tablespoon fresh basil

-- Pour the dressing over the salad.
-Toss well to coat.
-Serve immediately or cover and refrigerate for later.
+- Pour the dressing over the salad, toss well to coat, and enjoy.

 Notes